|The informaiton on this page is specific to my 2016 F3T. Different years and different models of the F3 will, of course, be different.|

 *Click here for an audio reading of this section.

 The stock horn is one of those totally inadequate "gee, I'm sorry to bother you but beep ".. pieces of junk.
 I was always happy with my GL1800 horns and found a set (hi & lo) on eBay for $24!
 The harmonics produced with the stock horn and the GL horns is BLARING!
 The strobes fire for 15 seconds after the first BEEP!
 I've been running horny strobes for many years on all my bikes and never had a problem with any LEO.
 The horns and wiring are mounted behind the grille with sticky tape in that big cavern under the frunk.

 The necessary wiring diagram is shown below for just adding horns or at the left using a standard Bosch auto relay, a time delay relay and an alternating strobe module for strobes.
 Because the OEM horn wire is always hot, the horn button completes the ground at the horn.
 We use that GROUND to switch our BOSCH relay at terminal 85.
 I powered it all directly from the battery lead supplied with the F3T.
 I replaced the 7.5 amp fuse in it with a 10 amp fuse which the wire gauge will easily handle.
 The LEDs I used were from an old set of remote programmable strobes but the module it came with didn't remember the setting after being unpowered so I just used the 4 LED lights with another alternating strobe module.
 I mounted the lights to the grille with the sticky back that comes on them and a zip tie through the screen and around the wire of each light.
 The end of the video below >CLICK<. shows the action.
-You can run very many strobe lights off any strobe module by using the same relay I used for my signals.
-You will need two for alternating.
+You can run very many strobe lights off any strobe module by using the same relay I used for my signals or the 10 amp version.
+You will need two relays for alternating.
 Circuit here:>click<.
 Video below or

 For just adding horns